 If your Raspberry Pi is mostly stationary it’s easiest and cheapest to just use a normal 2.5″ SATA SSD with a USB adapter.
 Here’s my recommendation:

-The 2.5″ SATA to USB adapter above allows us to do this.
-There is no power adapter needed as SSDs are low power and are powered by the Pi through USB.
+The 2.5″ SATA to USB adapter above allows us to connect a drive like this to our Pi using USB.
+There is no power adapter needed as 2.5″ SSDs using adapters are low power and are powered by the Pi through USB.
+Be careful with enclosures as they tend to take a bit more power (especially for NVMe, see “Power Requirements” section below).

 Compact SSD Options

-If you move your Pi around a lot or need something more compact there are several options.
+If you move your Pi around a lot or need something more compact there are a couple of options.
+These eliminate having any extra cables as they plug directly into the USB slot.

 Other SSD Options